 One of the most important functions of the kidney is to filter waste out of your blood using a million tiny filters called glomeruli.
 A glomerulus works a little bit like a kitchen colander, allowing waste and water to pass through to create urine.

 Usually, blood will not pass through the “holes" in the colander, and instead return to your body.
-But if you have a kidney disease that damages your glomeruli, which we call glomerular disease, glomerular disease, blood will pass through the holes and enter your urine.
+But if you have a kidney disease that damages your glomeruli, which we call glomerular disease, blood will pass through the holes and enter your urine.

 Glomerular disease can be caused by: